grantcarthew/node-perj/examples/README.md

 * dev: Development Environment.
   * May be used in production however there are probably better options.
 * prod: Production Environment.
+* both: Can be used for both development and production environments.

 ### type

 * inprocess: Logging is running within the application process.
 * stdin: Logging data is passed from stdout to stdin.
+* util: A utility file for tooling.

 ### platform